 It makes perfectly sense.

 Do you see a mistake in the above sentence?
 You should!
 The phrase ‘makes sense‘ often collocates (or is frequently used with ) with the intensifying adjectives perfect, total and complete.
-Because they describe a noun – sense – they should not be used with the -ly ending, which would turn them into adverbs.
+Because these words describe a noun – sense – we should use an adjective and not an adverb to describe them.
 This is a famous mistake I’ve heard a lot since living in Germany.

 - It makes complete sense.
 (NOT It makes completely sense.)

 - It makes total sense.
 (NOT It makes totally sense.)

 Hopefully now you can say these sentences perfectly!

 Adjectives can have various functions in a sentence.
 One function can be to act as intensifiers for nouns, like in the examples above.
 An intensifier makes something stronger.
 Some common adjectives that intensify nouns are:

 - The interview turned out to be a total disaster.